Shell Shock 1919: How The Great War Changed Culture

 Photo by Marco Antonio

 Think technology has led to the downfall of humanity?
 World citizens of 1919 and the years following had early and ample evidence to make that case.
+But they also looked to the machine for salvation.

-Event to feature previews from the upcoming one-hour program Shell Shock 1919, produced and hosted by Sara Fishko for broadcast on WNYC during Veteran’s Day Weekend, November 9-11.
+The event will feature previews from the upcoming one-hour program Shell Shock 1919, produced and hosted by Sara Fishko for broadcast on WNYC during Veteran’s Day Weekend, November 9-11.

 Shell Shock 1919 is supported by the Revada Foundation of the Logan Family.